Our knowledge of orthopaedics. Your best health.

 • A T score (determined by a DEXA scan, or bone density test) of -2.5 or worse, measured in your hip or spine (a T score at this level means you have osteoporosis)

-• A T score of -1 to -2.5, measured in your hip or spine (a T score at this level means you have osteopenia, now called low bone mass, and are at risk for future fractures)
+• A T score of -1 to -2.5, measured in your hip or spine (a T score at this level means you have osteopenia, or low bone mass, and are at risk for future fractures)

 Your doctor can use a computer scoring system developed by the World Health Organization to calculate your risk of breaking a bone.
 If your risk reaches a certain level and you have the conditions above, you will need prescription medicine.